 Indicator (h).
-The North Carolina DPS allows for the agency, with proper releases of information, to disclose to other institutions any PREA related concerns.
+The North Carolina DJJDP allows for the agency, with proper releases of information, to disclose to other institutions any PREA-related concerns.
 Interviews with Human Resources staff confirm they make requests of both internal and outside employers when hiring, but they report they do not frequently receive similar requests for prior employees who go outside the NCDPS system.
-There were no requests directed to LYDC about prior employees but these request may be handled by the regional office if the request went there.
+There were no requests directed to PITT JDC about prior employees but these requests may be handled by the regional office if the request went there.

 The North Carolina Department of Public Safety has policies in place to address the requirements of the standard including the completion of background checks, and pre-employment screening that supports the agency's efforts to screen out predatory candidates from employment.
 The pre-employment screening process is the same as other law enforcement applicants in the state of North Carolina.
-The Auditor interviewed the Human Resources staff at the LYDC.
-The facility's Human Resources staff work with regional Juvenile Justice Office staff to process candidates and obtain criminal background checks.
-The facility has all staff and contractors undergo the same criminal background checks as employees

-The NCDPS has employees sign an acknowledgment form that addresses various elements of this standard.
+The Auditor interviewed the Human Resources staff at the Pitt JDC.
+The facility's Human Resources staff works with regional Juvenile Justice Office staff to process candidates and obtain criminal background checks.
+The facility has all staff and contractors undergo the same criminal background checks as employees The NCDPS has employees sign an acknowledgment forms that addresses various elements of this standard.
 The Auditor was also able to review appropriate personnel forms and criminal background checks for both employees and contractors.
-Many of the elements are in place to ensure potential staff, contractors, and volunteers hired are not a risk to the youth at the YDC's service.
+Many of the elements are in place to ensure potential staff, contractors, and volunteers hired are not a risk to the youth at the facility.
 The Agency has a system in place to check child abuse registries of potential candidates for employment or contracting.
-Compliance is based on policy, the documentation reviewed, and random files supporting the process is in place.
+Compliance is based on policy, the documentation reviewed, and random files supporting the process in place.
 All staff are aware of the criminal background process at hire and their obligation to report any contact with law enforcement including any of the behaviors described in indicator (a).
+The Auditor made a recommendation on ways to improve the documentation on the screening process with DSS abuse registry checks.